OneSparse/OneSparse/docs/test_matrix_header.md

 ```
 A matrix can have a fixed number of rows and/or columns.
 The
 default possible number of rows and columns is defined by the
-SuiteSparse library to be `GrB_INDEX_MAX` which is '2^60' power
+SuiteSparse library to be `GrB_INDEX_MAX` which is `2^60` power
 indexes.
 For the purposes of this documentation this will be
-referred to as "INDEX_MAX" and matrices and vector dimensions that
+referred to as `INDEX_MAX` and matrices and vector dimensions that
-are INDEX_MAX in size are reffered to as "unbounded".
-For matrices
+are `INDEX_MAX` in size are reffered to as "unbounded".
+For
-with known dimensions, the dimensions can be provided in parentesis
+matrices with known dimensions, the dimensions can be provided in
-after the type code.
-Here a 10 row by 10 column matrix is created:
+parentesis after the type code.
+Here a 10 row by 10 column matrix
+is created:
 ``` postgres-console
 select 'i4(10:10)'::matrix;
  matrix